Ed Henry: Awards

 In 2008, the White House Correspondents' Association presented Henry with the Merriman Smith Award (in the broadcast category) for presidential reporting under deadline pressure.
 Henry won for his February 14, 2007, news coverage of the Bush administration's irreconcilable assertions that Iranian officials were behind the authorization to send improvised explosive devices to Iraq.
 The panel of judges wrote that Henry's reports on CNN "got better with each ensuing update throughout the day".

 Personal life

 Henry married Shirley Hung, a CNN senior producer, in June 2010 in Las Vegas.
-The couple have two children.
+The couple has two children.

 In 2019, Henry donated a part of his liver to save his sister, Colleen (born May 1973), who had been diagnosed with liver failure.